jdowzard/databricks_notebook/README.md

 - Markdown cells → `# MAGIC %md` format
 - Code cells preserved as-is
 - Both the converted `.py` file and temporary workspace file are cleaned up after execution
-- See `IPYNB_CONVERSION_TEST_RESULTS.md` for details on what Jupyter features are supported

 **Note:** Some Jupyter features won't work in Databricks (ipywidgets, custom extensions), but execution continues gracefully.